Aneta Holasová: Personal life

-Junior career
+Junior gymnastics career

 Holasová made her international debut at the 2013 Zelena Jama Open in Ljubljana, and she won the team bronze medal with her club team and the silver medal in the all-around.
 At the 2014 Gym Festival Trnava, she won the silver medal in the team event and in the all-around behind Russian gymnast Angelina Simakova.
 She then competed at the 2014 Top Gym Tournament in Ghent where she finished ninth in the all-around.
 She helped her team finish fifth, and she finished eighth in the vault final, twelfth in the balance beam final, and eighth on the floor exercise.

 At the 2015 Gym Festival Trnava, Holasová won the silver medal in the all-around behind Barbora Mokošová.
 She also won a silver medal in the vault final, placed fourth on the floor exercise, and won the gold medal on the balance beam.
 She then competed at the 2015 European Youth Summer Olympic Festival and helped the Czech team finish twelfth.
 Individually, she qualified for the all-around final where she finished nineteenth.
 Then at the 2015 Olympic Hopes Cup, she won the bronze medal with the Czech team and placed twelfth in the all-around.

 At a 2016 friendly meet against Austria, Israel, Poland, and Slovakia, Holasová helped her team win the gold medal and she won the gold medal in the all-around.
 She then competed as a guest at the 2016 Polish Championships where she won the gold medal in the all-around.
 Then at the 2016 Gym Festival Trnava, she won the gold medal in the all-around, on vault, and on floor exercise, and she won the silver medal on the balance beam.
 She was supposed to compete at the 2016 European Junior Championships, but during the warmups, she injured her knee.

-Senior career
+Senior gymnastics career

 2017

 Holasová returned to competition in 2017, her first year of senior international competition.
 She made her senior international debut at the Gym Festival Trnava where she finished seventh in the all-around and placed fifth in the balance beam final.
 She won the bronze medal in the all-around at the Czech National Championships.
 She also won silver medals on the uneven bars, the balance beam, and the floor exercise.
 She was then selected to compete at the World Championships where she placed fifty-first in the all-around during the qualification round.